 Bathroom vanities are very useful features that do not always get the attention it deserves.
 Many bathrooms do not even have them because of space constraints.
 However, if you are planning on bathroom remodeling, you should seriously consider putting one in, even if it means knocking down a wall.
-Bathroom vanities can provide much needed storage and work space, so it is well worth the trouble.
+Bathroom vanities can provide much-needed storage and work space, so it is well worth the trouble.

 If you do plan to put in a vanity, or if you already have one, then you should definitely choose the vanity top carefully.
 You want one that will be beautiful as well as durable, and your best choices would be granite, marble, or quartz stone.
 Whichever one you choose, your next decision would be the edge profile.
 These are important for design as well as function because it can show off the beauty of the granite, marble, or quartz stone you choose and keep your bathroom safe, especially if you have small children.

 You need to decide on the type of edge when finalizing your bathroom remodeling design, especially if you choose quartz stone.
-This is because edge treatments for quartz stone is included in the manufacture, and not put in during fabrication.
+This is because edge treatments for quartz stone are included in the manufacture and not put in during fabrication.
 Some edge profiles may also not be available with quartz stone, so this will have an impact on your final design.
 Here are some basic edge profiles you might want to consider for your granite, marble, or quartz vanity tops.

 Square edge vanity

 One of the most basic and simplest edge types you can choose for your bathroom vanity is the square edge.
 The edges are flat and with seemingly straight lines.
 Upon closer inspection, however, the edges are not actually sharp, as this could lead to nasty cuts and injuries, especially to the heads and faces of small children.